joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

 # University of Richmond Cybersecurity Capstone #2

-  - As the Red Team, I attacked a vulnerable VM, ultimately gaining root access to the machine.
+  - As the Red Team, I attacked a VM, discovering several critical vulnerabilities.
   - As the Blue Team, I used Kibana to review logs taken during the Red Team Engagement.
     - I used the logs to extract hard data and visualizations for the report.
     - Then, I interpreted log data to suggest mitigation measures for each exploit.

 Here is the [PowerPoint Presentation](https://docs.google.com/presentation/d/1XtU9RuZ9AscCjzbvKeTO2nQrNnP6-FL9LeRwd4JRhbg/edit?usp=sharing "Capstone_PowerPoint") of the Capstone.